Splunk Enterprise Data Administration (SEDA)

 • Create rulesets with Ingest Actions

-• Mask data with Ingest Actions rules
+• Mask data with Ingest Action rules

 • Mask data with SEDCMD and TRANSFORMS

-Module 15 – Supporting Knowledge Objects
+Module 15 – Support Knowledge Objects

 • Define default and custom search time field extractions